Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Lorna’s Laces String Quartet (Fingering Weight #1)

-The filet crochet technique allows you to create images by playing with negative space – it’s like painting with crochet!
+The filet crochet technique, ideal for creating images by playing with negative space, is like painting with a crochet hook!
 This beautiful and free crochet prayer shawl pattern is a lovely introduction to the technique and it’s not too tricky.
 You’ll be using double crochet and chain stitches and learning how to read a filet crochet chart.

 Designer: Torun Johansson